sst/sst/www/docs/constructs/App.md

 Takes a [`FunctionProps`](Function.md#functionprops).
 Or a callback function takes [`cdk.Stack`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html) that returns a [`FunctionProps`](Function.md#functionprops).

-Note that, you can also set function properties using the [Stack's `setDefaultFunctionProps`](Stack.md#setdefaultfunctionprops) and at the Function level.
-Those properties will override the defaultFunctionProps.
-Except for the  `environment`, `layers`, and `permissions` properties, that will be merged.
+Note that, you can also set function properties using the Stack's [`setDefaultFunctionProps`](Stack.md#setdefaultfunctionprops) and at the Function level.
+Those properties will override the defaultFunctionProps except for `environment`, `layers`, and `permissions` properties.
+These will be merged instead.

 ### addDefaultFunctionEnv